 - ‘How I Came to Kill Your Brother': A Confederate Reveals an Irish-American’s Final Moments November 2, 2013

 - Naming Over 800 Union Soldiers Who Supported the Poor of Ireland March 15, 2013

-69th New York Abraham Lincoln AmericanCivilWar American Civil War Atlanta Campaign Battle of Antietam Battle of Shiloh CivilWar Confederate Confederate States Army Confederate States of America Corcoran's Irish Legion Emigration Fredericksburg Gettysburg History Illinois Ireland Ireland American Civil War Irish Irish American Irish American Civil War Irish Brigade Irish Civil War Irish Diaspora Irish emigration Irish History Irish in the American Civil War Irish Legion Irish people Medal of Honor Michael Corcoran National Museum of Ireland New York New York Irish-American Patrick Cleburne Pennsylvania Robert E. Lee Tennessee Thomas Francis Meagher Ulysses S. Grant Union Union Army United States Widow's Pension Files
+69th New York Abraham Lincoln AmericanCivilWar American Civil War Atlanta Campaign Battle of Antietam Battle of Fredericksburg CivilWar Confederate Confederate States Army Confederate States of America Corcoran's Irish Legion Fredericksburg Gettysburg History Ireland Ireland American Civil War Irish Irish American Irish American Civil War Irish Brigade Irish Civil War Irish Diaspora Irish emigration Irish History Irish in the American Civil War Irish Legion Irish Medal of Honor Irish Veterans Medal of Honor Michael Corcoran National Museum of Ireland New York New York Irish New York Irish-American Patrick Cleburne Pennsylvania Robert E. Lee Tennessee Thomas Francis Meagher Ulysses S. Grant Union Union Army United States Widow's Pension Files